-The Palos Verdes Junior Women’s Club supports charities which provide community enrichment, critical needs, crisis intervention and prevention, support, and public services.
-We also award scholarships to worthy, local graduating high school seniors entering their first year of college or university and to returning scholarship recipients still in good standing.
+2018-2019: The Palos Verdes Junior Women’s Club supports charities which provide community enrichment, critical needs, crisis intervention and prevention, support, and public services.
 Charities are selected after a thorough investigation of their financial need and community impact.
 Focus is placed on groups that address the needs of Women and Children in Crisis.
 The General Membership approves the philanthropies that will be supported at the November General Meeting.
+We also award scholarships to worthy, local graduating high school seniors entering their first year of college or university.

-Boys & Girls Clubs of the LA Harbor: The organization has a “Triple A” strategy to provide high-quality programming in Academics, Arts, and Athletics.
-Academic support is the main focus and consistent college access services leads to the goal of high school graduation and college acceptance for nearly 90% of the college bound participants.
+Boys and Girls Club LA Harbor: The organization has a “Triple A” strategy to provide high-quality programming in Academics, Arts, and Athletics.
+Academic support is the main focus and consistent college access services leads to the goal of high school graduation and college acceptance for nearly 90% of the college-bound participants.

 Community’s Child: Protects and empowers homeless women with infants and children offering healthy alternatives to poverty, neglect, abuse, addictions and hopelessness.
 It provides safe living environments, counseling, education and employment readiness for its clients.

 Family Promise of South Bay: Helps newly homeless families with children achieve housing stability by providing short-term shelter, meals, case management, and hospitality.

 Harbor Community Clinic: Provides primary and preventive healthcare to low income and indigent residents in Wilmington, Carson, Harbor City and Lomita.
 Funding provides medication to the neediest of families.

 Harbor Interfaith Services: Provides homeless and working poor families with emergency shelter, food, job placement advocacy, transitional housing, childcare, and support services.
 This is the only agency in the South Bay that houses homeless families.